simonecris/blog/_posts/2024-07-16-telegotchi.md

 The implemented functionalities are intended to speed up the workflow using a Pwnagotchi, allowing the full control of the device from your smartphone/PC (using Telegram).

 ## Features

+### Notifications

-- Notification when a new handshake is captured, with contextual menu and download options:
+Notification when a new handshake is captured, with contextual menu and download options:

   ![new_hs](https://github.com/simonecris/TeleGotchi/assets/63792651/63ad59b0-c0fb-4697-8708-c51f47d670b0)
     - **pcap**: Download original caputed .pcap file.
     - **hashcat**: Convert pcap to Hashcat .22000 file, ready to download.
     - **wordlist**: Generate a wordlist based on ESSID, ready to download.

+### Handshakes downloader

-- Download any captured handshake using 🧰 Toolbox -> 💾️ **Handshakes downloader**.
+Download any captured handshake using 🧰 Toolbox -> 💾️ **Handshakes downloader**.

   ![downloader](https://github.com/simonecris/TeleGotchi/assets/63792651/7f76a3fa-db27-4150-a1b0-fdb999154b3e)

+### Navigation

-- Inline Keyboard navigation menu, with different device management options.
+Inline Keyboard navigation menu, with different device management options.
 Eg. ⚙️ **Manage device**:

   ![image](https://github.com/simonecris/TeleGotchi/assets/63792651/0ba14091-68d6-45ae-81c5-9eb15f8a03dc)

+### Backup

-- Backup important directories/files and download it as a tar.gz file.
+Backup important directories/files and download it as a tar.gz file.

 and much more!